GeekFunkLabs/fluidpatcher/README.md

 Check the [wiki](https://github.com/albedozero/fluidpatcher/wiki) for more information about using the scripts, bank/config file formats, the API, etc.

 ## Installation
-Requires Python 3 [Python 3](https://python.org).
+Requires [Python 3](https://python.org).
 Installation of FluidSynth and needed Python modules varies a bit by system.

 ### Raspberry Pi
 You can run a script that will query you for options, then install and configure FluidSynth and FluidPatcher for you by typing the following at a command line: